 Godly PlayGodly Play nurtures preschool aged children's faith through art, storytelling and imagination.
 It is also an engaging and fun way for children to learn the stories of our faith.
 Godly Play starts with the assumption that children already have knowledge of and an experience of God within them.
 What they lack is the language and permission to express their experience.
 Using Montessori methods and ancient storytelling techniques, children are drawn into the parables and sacred stories.
 Imagination, curiosity and art response are encouraged so that children can experience a deeper and richer journey of faith.
-Talk to Rich Birch to find out how you can get involved in this Christian Education ministry. †
+Talk to Kelin Fulkerson-Smith, Director of Children and Family Ministries, to find out how you can get involved in this Christian Formation ministry. †

-Workshop RotationWorkshop Rotation is a new way for elementary school aged children to experience Sunday School.
+Workshop RotationWorkshop Rotation is a way for younger elementary children to experience Sunday School.
 It provides creative, hands-on activities to help children learn the stories of God and God's people.
 Children work on the same scripture story or concept for several weeks, but rotate through stations including art, drama, music, storytelling, cooking and computer.
 The stations use multiple learning styles to appeal to different children.
 Working with a scripture story or sacrament for several weeks offers children an opportunity to internalize biblical stories and sacred concepts to enliven your child’s senses and Spirit.
-Talk to Rich Birch to find out how you can get involved in this Christian Education ministry. †
+Talk to Kelin Fulkerson-Smith, Director of Children and Family Ministries, to find out how you can get involved in this Christian Formation ministry. †

 Sunday Afternoon Youth GroupSeptember through May